 The Landscape Contractor will be responsible for checking all schedules and drawings by the Landscape Architect.
 In the event of any discrepancies being found between such schedules and drawings, or if the Landscape Contractor considers that additional detail drawings are required, the Landscape Contractor shall report such discrepancy in writing at least ten days before the works are to be executed.
+The right is reserved to adjust the exact position of trees and specimen shrubs after they have been set out on

-The right is reserved to adjust the exact position of trees and specimen shrubs after they have been set out on site
+The right is reserved to adjust the exact position of trees and specimen shrubs after they have been set out of site.